 The Dgen Constellation includes four experts (two are listed below) who have extensive experience in open banking.
 We work with governments and businesses (large and small) on strategic framing, policy and innovation challenges that create impact.

-Cynthia Rudge, Head of Open Banking North America
+Cynthia Rudge, Director — Open Banking

 Cynthia has 30 years of corporate, consulting and entrepreneurial experience.